write-for-us-300x224

 Photos

-All of our photos and images are authorized by our photo services provider USA Today Sports Images.
-Our media library is updated with new photos every day,
+All of our photos and images are authorized by our photo services provider, USA Today Sports Images.
+Our media library is updated with new photos every day.
+We also use photos from Ed Delany (MMO) and Roberto Carlo.

 At no time is it okay to upload any photos from the internet without express permission from one of our editors.
 Photos must be credited to the original photographer.

-All photos and images that are not from our media library need to be credited in the caption section of the photo when you upload it.
-If you are uploading a photo, make sure you tag it with the player name AND the photographer and source .
+All photos and images not from our media library need to be credited in the caption section when you upload them.
+If you upload a photo, make sure you tag it with the player name, photographer, and source.

-Never use skyscraper or tower shaped photos.
+Never use skyscraper or tower-shaped photos.
 They break the theme and front page.
-Just use rectangular shaped photos or landscape size.
+Just use rectangular photos or landscape-size photos.

 david wright